-333,333,333 ordinary shares of Coppermoly Ltd were issued during the year ended 30 June 2017 on the exercise of options.
-No shares have been issued from the exercise of options since that date.
+No ordinary shares of Coppermoly Ltd were issued during the year ended 30 June 2018 on the exercise of options (2017: 333,333,333 shares issued on the exercise of options).

 INDEMNIFICATION OF OFFICERS AND AUDITORS

 During the financial year the consolidated entity paid insurance premiums in respect of Directors' and Officers' legal expenses and liability insurance.
 The policies prohibit disclosure of details of the policies or the premiums paid.
 The consolidated entity has not otherwise, during or since the end of the financial year, except to the extent permitted by law, indemnified or agreed to indemnify an Officer of the Company or any of its controlled entities against a liability incurred as such an Officer.